 Completing the Window Decorations

 Another big project to tackle was the completion of my classroom window decorations.
-By the first day of school, but boards above my winders were complete and included silhouettes of children playing (available from Schoolgirl Style), but the windows themselves needed a little pizzaz.
+By the first day of school, but boards above my windows were complete and included silhouettes of children playing (available from Schoolgirl Style), but the windows themselves needed a little pizzaz.
 I added rainbow pennants and a striped border above each window (also from Schoolgirl Style.)
 The finished result was perfect – just slightly behind schedule.

 Alphabet, Numbers and Calendar Finishing Touches

 The alphabet display was my biggest priority to complete as quickly as I could once students entered the classroom.
-I don't have an actual bulletin board above my whiteboard, so I needed to construct a space on the wall to resemble one.
-Below, you can see another photo from the first week of Read to SElf.
+I don’t have an actual bulletin board above my whiteboard, so I needed to construct a space on the wall to resemble one.
+Below, you can see another photo from the first week of Read to Self.
 Note that the mock bulletin board was slowly coming together.

 My calendar area and number display also needed a lot of work to fine-tune once students were in the classroom.
 It wasn’t long before those details were complete as well.

-Updating the Classroom Library
+Completing Setup for the Classroom Library

 Of all the projects in my kindergarten classroom, updating my classroom library was the most time consuming.
 In late October, I added a few decorative touches to my IKEA bench.
 I used black ribbon to fasten the cushion in place so it wouldn’t slide around each time someone sat on the bench.
 I also added a strip of magenta ribbon to the front of each box to give the bench a little added POP.